rupeshs/fastsdcpu/Readme.md

 We found a 50% speed improvement using OpenVINO.It Took 10 seconds to generate single 512x512 image on Core i7-12700

-## LCM Models
+## Unlock Your Dreams with LCM Models:

-Currently LCM model(Dreamshaper_v7) is supported (Diffuser format).
+Step into Dreamshaper_v7's world, supported in Diffuser format.

+- Model URLs for the curious:
 - https://huggingface.co/SimianLuo/LCM_Dreamshaper_v7
 - https://huggingface.co/deinferno/LCM_Dreamshaper_v7-openvino

 ## FastSD CPU on Windows

+ - Windows Wonders:
-:exclamation:**You must have a working Python installation.(Recommended : Python 3.10 or 3.11 )**
+   - A smooth Python experience (Recommended: Python 3.10 or 3.11).
+ - Experience the Art:

+   - Quick Installation:
-Clone/download this repo or download release.
+       - Clone or download this repository.

-### Installation

- - Double click `install.bat`  (It will take some time to install,depends on your internet speed.)
+       - Execute `install.bat` with patience (installation time depends on your internet speed).

-### Run
-- To start fastsdcpu double click `start.bat`
+ -  The Magic Begins:
+       - Start FastSD CPU by simply double-clicking `start.bat.`

 ## FastSD CPU on Linux

+ - Linux Lovers:
-Ensure that you have Python 3.8 or higher version installed.
+   - Ensure Python 3.8 or higher is on your side.
+ - Your Art Studio:
+   - Installation Ritual:

-- Clone/download this repo
+       - Clone or download this repository.
-- In the terminal enter into fastsdcpu directory
+       - Navigate to the "fastsdcpu" directory in your terminal.
-- Run the following command
+ - The Linux Magic:

-  `chmod +x install.sh`
+   - Run `install.sh` with `chmod +x install.sh` and `./install.sh.`

-  `./install.sh`
-- To start FastSD CPU run

-  `chmod +x start.sh`
+   - Start the enchantment by running `start.sh` with `chmod +x start.sh` and `./start.sh.`

-  `./start.sh`
+## Let Your Imagination Run Wild - Embrace the Magic!